garrardkitchen/ai-embeddings-sample/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [VS Code](https://visualstudio.microsoft.com/downloads/)
 - An Open AI API key.
 For more details, see the [OpenAI documentation](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 - Install the Ollama Models.
 For more details, see the [Ollama Model](https://ollama.com).
-- For Kozuchi, you need to have signed up for API.
-The API expires after a month and you must be on company's VPN.
+- For Kozuchi, you need to have signed up for the API.
+The API key expires after a month and you must be on company's VPN.

 ## Setup